 Teresa CrowleyGallery Director

 Teresa Crowley is a graduate of Trinity College, Dublin.
 She also holds an MPhil from the Trinity Art Research Centre (TRIARC), having completed a thesis on Francis Bacon's early work as a designer.
 Her career in the visual arts includes spells working in the fine art department of Sotheby's in Vienna and Dublin.
-She is a founding director of The Molesworth Gallery and also initiated and curates The Car Boot Art Fair at Russborough House and Gardens.
+She is a founding director of The Molesworth Gallery and also initiated and curates The Car Boot Art Fair, a charitable fundraiser held annually at Russborough House and Gardens.

 Ronan LyonsGallery Director